 Call for Artists!

-Selected artists will schedule residencies for two weeks in May or June 2018.
-They will be required to create at least one piece of artwork inspired by the Black Rock Desert NCA that will be featured in an exhibition in the summer or fall of 2018.
-Artists will receive a $350 stipend from Friends of Black Rock-High Rock for developing their work as well as room and board for the duration of their residency.
+Selected artists will schedule residencies for two weeks in June-July of 2019.
+They will be required to create at least one piece of artwork inspired by the Black Rock Desert NCA that will be featured in an exhibition in the summer or fall of 2019.
+Artists will receive a $700 stipend from the Bureau of Land Management for developing their work and lodging for the duration of their residency.
+Lodging to be determined in consultation with selected artist.
 One work of art produced as part of the Artist-in-Residence (AiR) programs nationwide will be selected for wider distribution.

-The Black Rock AiR program is open to artists working in any field (including but not limited to painters, photographers, sculptors, cinematographers, poets, musicians, and new-media artists) who are over 18 years of age, a resident of the United States and meet the other application criteria.
+The Black Rock AiR program is open to artists working in any field (including but not limited to painters, photographers, sculptors, cinematographers, poets, musicians, and new-media artists) who are over 18 years of age and United States residents who meet the application criteria.